-Getting Help From the HealthChoice Help Line
+Getting Help from the HealthChoice Help Line

 If you have a question or complaint about your health care and the MCO has not solved the issue to your satisfaction, you can ask the State for help.
-The HealthChoice Help Line (800-284-4510) is open Monday through Friday between 8:00 a.m. and 5:00 p.m.
+The HealthChoice Help Line is open Monday through Friday between 8 a.m. and 5 p.m.
 When you call the Help Line, you can ask your question or explain your problem to one of the Help Line staff, who will:

-- Answer your questions; - Work with the MCO to resolve your problem; or - Send your complaint to a Complaint Resolution Unit nurse who may: - Ask the MCO to provide information about your case within five days; - Work with your provider and MCO to assist you in getting what you need; - Help you to get more community services, if needed; or - Provide guidance on the MCO's appeal process and when you can request a State Fair Hearing.
+- Answer your questions; - Work with the MCO to resolve your problem; or - Send your complaint to a Complaint Resolution Unit nurse, who may: - Ask the MCO to provide information about your case within 5 days - Work with your provider and MCO to assist you in getting what you need - Help you to get more community services, if needed - Provide guidance on the MCO's appeal process and when you can request a State Fair Hearing